Bumpin’ Uglies and Elephants Dancing play ska and reggae at Jazz Cafe in Plains on Feb. 9

 Elephants Dancing was created by singer/songwriters Michael Iorio (lead vocals/bass) and Danny Sales (lead vocals/rhythm guitar), who were childhood friends.
 After experiencing several lineup changes since the band’s inception in the summer of 2015, the full and unique sound that the band possesses is fulfilled through the versatility and spunk of its members: Ross LeSoine (tenor sax/percussion), Miles Fagley-Orfanella (trumpet/percussion), Karl Rucker (lead guitar), Samantha Carwell (keyboard), and Jerry Coyle (drums).
 The Elephants groove to roots reggae, island hip-hop, and beach rock, but the influences go much farther.
 Both writers are influenced by a wide variety of genres, including pop punk, metal, rap, math rock, and classical.

-In the winter of 2015, the Elephants released their debut EP, “Clear Skies,” which paved the way for their creative growth.
-Soon after, in the summer of 2016, the 19-song full-length album “Rituals” was released, encapsulating many of the band’s influences and setting the tone for the road ahead.
+In the winter of 2016, the Elephants released their debut EP, “Clear Skies,” which paved the way for their creative growth.
+Soon after, in the spring of 2017, the 19-song full-length album “Rituals” was released, encapsulating many of the band’s influences and setting the tone for the road ahead.
 Over the summer of 2017, the band refaced itself and solidified its lineup, adding another guitar and two-man horn section featuring a tenor sax and trumpet/flugelhorn.
-As the summer of 2017 approached its end, the single “Sunshine” was released, which featured the revamped lineup for the first time.
+As the summer of 2017 approached its end, the single “Sunshine” debuted, featuring the revamped lineup for the first time.

 Amidst the growing process, Elephants Dancing was awarded Song of the Year at the 2016 Electric City Music Conference for “Panic Static” and was honored the following year with the 2017 Reggae/Jam/Funk Band of the Year award.
 To date, Elephants Dancing has performed on bills with acts such as Badfish, Ballyhoo!, Bumpin’ Uglies, Roots of Creation, Of Good Nature, and The Waffle Stompers.
 They aim to expand their roots throughout the Northeast and plan to release a new album this spring, “Get Tropical!” just in time for the summer vibe.